 (omitting propagators for the incoming/outgoing photons).
 Simple dimensional analysis shows that $\Pi(q^2)$ is dimensionless.
-If the photon self-energy had a contribution $\sim \Lambda^2$ , this contribution would violate the Ward identity.
-Therefore, such a term must be absent, and the leading divergence is the logarithmic one.
+If the photon self-energy had a contribution $\sim \Lambda^2$, this contribution would violate the Ward identity.
+Therefore, such a term must be absent.
+Terms containing Λ^2/m^2 cannot arise from the large-k region of the loop integral since in this region, all masses are negligible.
+Consequently, the leading divergence can only be the logarithmic one.
 In general, when the actual degree of divergence is lower than the superficial one, a symmetry is usually at work.